-While the variety a gym provides can give you endless workout options, a home workout can be just as effective — plus, it’s more convenient and less expensive.
+A home workout can be just as effective as going to the gym — plus, it’s more convenient and less expensive.

 Home workouts allow you to exercise whenever you want.
-Whether it’s 4 a.m. or 9:30 p.m., clear your a space on the floor and get to it!
-At home, you don’t have to worry about the gym hours or child care.
-And best of all, you don’t have to use those smelly gym locker rooms!
+Whether it’s 4 a.m. or 9:30 p.m., clear yourself a space on the floor and get to it!

 Home workouts also allow you to workout wherever you want: your living room, back porch, or even the park down the street.
 Plus, once you get a routine down, you’ll be more comfortable exercising when you travel.

 If you’re new to exercise, your first step is to be sure you have your doctor’s OK before starting anything.
 Then follow these 5 steps for home workout success!

 Step 1.
 Set a Goal

 Decide what your reason is for your fitness plan.
 Why are you exercising?
 What are your goals?
 Making specific goals will set you up for success.
 If you’re switching to home workouts from a regular gym routine, then your goals may be mostly the same.
 But even if it’s just the setting that changes, you’ll still need to adjust to a new routine.

 Your reason for exercise should be specific and realistic.
 “Weight loss” as a goal is not very specific.
 How will you know if you’ve achieved your goal?
 A goal to lose 10 pounds in 2 months is specific and realistic.
 It gives you something to work towards every day.
 Or, perhaps your goal is to do ten push-ups (not on your knees) or to get through a thirty-minute video without hitting the pause button!
 A specific goal is a great motivator.